cleishm/libneo4j-client/README.md

 neo4j-client also requires some dependencies to build, including [libedit](http://thrysoee.dk/editline/) and [libcypher-parser](https://git.io/libcypher-parser).
-If these are not available, the library can be built without neo4j-client, but invoking configure with `--disable-tools`.
+If these are not available, the library can be built without neo4j-client, by invoking configure with `--disable-tools`.

 Building from the GitHub repository requires a few extra steps.
 Firstly, some